 Total Frat Move couldn’t have arrived at a more perfect time.
 Twitter-like (microblogging) websites were gaining in popularity.
 Greek life (generally speaking–bro culture) was beginning to penetrate the mainstream.
 College students had no college-centric websites where they could congregate.
 Maybe College Humor could have been considered the leading platform for college-aged humorists, but nobody really saw it that way.

 The concept behind TFM at its 2010 launch was simple.
 The main page had a “wall” listing Total Frat Moves that were user-submitted.
-My high school friends and I found them hilarious despite not being able to relate.
+My high school friends and I found them hilarious despite, well, not being in frats.

 We shared them, recited them from memory, and, to some extent, imagined one day embodying them.
 The site was officially pegged as satire but the distinction has always been blurred.
 For the first few years after launch, TFM was a major success.
 Several spinoff websites were created, the Rowdy Gentleman clothing brand was founded, and viewership soared.

 College students involved in Greek Life found the material funny and poignant.
 High school kids began to get exposed to the “culture” before they made it to college.
 Tempted by party scene rankings and video montages like I’m Shmacked, students were entering college with unprecedented knowledge of what it meant to “Go Greek” as well as larger-than-life expectations.
 If you looked at participation numbers in Greek Life for the period between 2010-2015 versus 2005-2010, you would notice an uptick.
 TFM played a large part in Greek Life becoming a front-and-center feature of pop culture into the 2010s.
 “Frattiness” became an objective measure of how well one was assimilated into the Greek Life subculture, while “frat” quickly became a pejorative.